Magnetic Fusion and Dusty Plasmas

 Study of magnetic presheath stability to parallel drifts

-Funding: EPSRC DTA or Imperial President’s PhD Scholarship
+EPSRC CDT (in Nuclear Energy Futures) or Imperial President’s PhD Scholarship

 The proposed project focusses on kinetic study of sheaths at the interface between plasma in the scrape-off layer (SOL) and wall structures, for oblique angle between the magnetic field and the surface.
 The sheath is crucial as it sets the boundary condition for the plasma exhaust streaming to the diverter in tokamaks.
 In order to manage the power flux to the diverter, modern tokamaks operate with the magnetic field impinging on the diverter at a very shallow angle, to spread the power over as large an area as possible and thereby mitigate material damage.
 In this geometry, the sheath separates into three regions; the thin Debye sheath adjacent to the solid, followed the magnetic pre-sheath (thickness on the order ion Larmor radius) and then the collisional pre-sheath.